SciMatter

 On this page

-Dr. Victor Izraylit and Dr. Muhammad Farhan took the leap from research into practice with their start-up ‘SciMatter’ at the Helmholtz Centre Hereon.
-They found a way to offer contract research to industrial partners and external startups using the facilities of their institute – a model that was born out of necessity and showed unexpected potential.
-Here you can find out how SciMatter was founded, what role ‘Startup Port’ played and what tips the founders have for future scientists and startups.
+Dr. Victor Izraylit and Dr. Muhammad Farhan have made the leap from research to practice with their start-up “SciMatter” at the Helmholtz-Zentrum Hereon.
+They found a way to offer industry partners and external start-ups contract research on the premises of their institute – a model that was born out of necessity and showed unexpected potential.
+Find out here how SciMatter was founded, what role the Startup Port played in this and what tips the founders have for future scientists and startups.

-‘In Brandenburg, where we come into contact with the innovative scene a lot, we saw that many of startups didn’t have the financial means to invest in expensive devices or didn’t have the necessary expertise perform high-precision analytical techniques.
-Our idea was to rent the necessary equipment from our institute on an hourly basis and support our customers with analytics in materials science analytics,’ explains Victor.
+In Brandenburg, where we come into contact with the innovative scene a lot, we have seen that many start-ups do not have the financial means to invest in expensive equipment or do not have the necessary expertise to carry out high-precision analysis techniques.
+Our idea was to rent the necessary equipment from our institute on an hourly basis and support our customers with analyses in material science analytics,” explains Victor.

-SciMatter’s value is that they become a part of their customers’ team and not only a service provider.
-‘We are two active scientists with over ten years of experience each in this field,’ says Farhan. ‘we know the difficulties that innovation teams at startups, industrial manufacturers, and universities are facing.
-You can call our approach research empathy.’
-He adds smiling.
+The value of SciMatter is that they become part of their clients’ team and not just a service provider: We are two active scientists with over ten years of experience each in this field,” Farhan reports.
+We know the difficulties faced by innovation teams in start-ups, industrial companies and universities.
+You could call our approach research empathy,” he adds with a smile.

 Support from Startup Port and challenges

-‘The biggest support we needed came from the legal department.
-We are scientists and engineers and although we are immersed in the innovation scene, there are things you don’t learn on the fly – especially how to draw up legal contracts,’ recalls Victor.
-Working with Angelika helped them get an overview of financial planning and how to approach the business plan.
-‘In practical terms, we worked with Angelika to develop the plan for how the start-up should grow and how we should develop further.’
+The biggest support we needed came from the legal department.
+We are scientists and engineers and even though we were immersed in the innovation scene, there are things you don’t learn on the side – especially how to set up legal contracts,” Victor recalls.
+Working with Angelika helped them get an overview of financial planning and learn how to approach the business plan.
+In practice, we worked with Angelika to develop the plan for how the start-up should grow and how we could develop further.

 Another important element was imparting knowledge about how to build a sustainable business model.
-The company was founded out of their own pocket, without external funding – an unusual step for many startups.
-‘To date, we haven’t needed any additional funding as our business model is extremely sustainable: we have no costs when we don’t have any orders,’ says Farhan.
+The company was founded out of its own pocket, without external funding – an unusual step for many start-ups.
+To date, we have not needed any additional funding as our business model is extremely sustainable: we have no costs if we have no orders,” says Farhan.

-Dr. Victor Izraylit and Dr Muhammad Farhan are not only experts in their field, but also innovators who want to translate their scientific achievements into technologies for everyday life.
+Dr. Victor Izraylit and Dr. Muhammad Farhan are not only experts in their field, but also innovators who want to translate their scientific achievements into technologies for everyday life.

-Victor puts it like this: ‘If you ask me who I want to be in the future, I couldn’t give you an exact answer.
-But I know one thing for sure: I want to see my work improve the lives of the people around me.
-In my role at the Helmholtz Centre Hereon, I lead innovation projects where my team and I turn scientific breakthroughs into technologies suitable for everyday use.’
+Victor puts it like this: If you ask me who I want to be in the future, I can’t give you an exact answer.
+But I do know one thing for sure: I want my work to improve the lives of the people around me.
+In my role at the Helmholtz Center Hereon, I lead innovation projects in which my team and I turn scientific breakthroughs into technologies suitable for everyday use.”

-With a PhD in polymer science and a degree in applied maths and physics, Victor’s focus is on developing medical devices, and he has already invented a new class of plastics.
-‘I was responsible for every step of the project, from chemical synthesis to analysing the full spectrum of material properties.’
+With a PhD in polymer science and a degree in applied mathematics and physics, Victor focuses on the development of medical devices and has already invented a new class of plastics: I was responsible for every step of the project, from chemical synthesis to analyzing the full spectrum of material properties.”

-Looking back on the foundation, Victor draws some key lessons: ‘The free economy has completely different values to science.
-When scientists enter the market, they have to say goodbye to a lot of what they have learnt in research.
-It’s also important to find the right partners and not rely on as many consultants as possible.’
-Another tip: ‘Don’t be afraid to do things.
-It’s better to make mistakes than to do nothing.’
+Looking back on the foundation, Victor draws some important lessons: The free economy has completely different values than science.
+When scientists enter the market, they have to say goodbye to a lot of what they have learned in research.
+It is also important to find the right partners and not to rely on as many consultants as possible.
+Another tip: don’t be afraid to do something.
+It’s better to make mistakes than to do nothing,” says Victor.
+The scientist emphasizes that the time invested in the start-up was extremely valuable.
+Despite the challenges, they have learned a lot and can apply this knowledge to future projects.

 Outlook and future developments